 Scale dependent rendering allows you to specify the minimum and maximum scales at which a layer will be visible.
 To set scale dependency rendering, open the Properties dialog by double-clicking on the layer in the legend.
-On the General tab, set the minimum and maximum scale values and then click on the Scale Scale dependent visibility checkbox.
+On the General tab, set the minimum and maximum scale values and then click on the Use scale dependent rendering checkbox.